-- Term loans are treated as non-performing if the interest and/or installments of principal remain overdue for a period of more than 90 days. - Cash credits & overdrafts are treated as non-performing if the accounts remain out of order for a period of more than 90 days. - Commercial Credit Cards are treated as non-performing if the account remains out of order for more than 90 days at a portfolio level - An account will be treated "out of order" if the outstanding balance remains continuously in excess of the sanctioned limit/drawing power.
-In case where the outstanding balance is less than the sanctioned limit/drawing power, but there are no credits continuously for 90 days as on balance-sheet date or credits are not enough to cover the interest debited during the same period, these accounts will be treated as out of order.

-• Bills purchased/discounted are treated as non-performing if the bill remains overdue and unpaid for a period of more than 90 days.
+- Term loans are treated as non-performing if the interest and/or installments of principal remain overdue for a period of more than 90 days. - Cash credits & overdrafts are treated as non-performing if the accounts remain out of order for a period of more than 90 days. - An account will be treated "out of order" if the outstanding balance remains continuously in excess of the sanctioned limit/drawing power.
+In case where the outstanding balance is less than the sanctioned limit/drawing power, but there are no credits continuously for 90 days as on balance-sheet date or credits are not enough to cover the interest debited during the same period, these accounts will be treated as out of order. - Bills purchased/discounted are treated as non-performing if the bill remains overdue and unpaid for a period of more than 90 days. - Any overdue receivables representing positive mark-to-market value of a foreign exchange and interest rate derivative contracts will be treated as non- performing asset if these remain unpaid for 90 days or more, upon becoming due - Any other facility will be treated as non-performing if any amount to be received remains overdue for a period of more than 90 days during the financial year a.
+Total Gross credit exposures b.
+Geographic distribution